Table of Contents

 Read query throughput & Write query throughput

-Read query throughput and Write query throughput is used to monitor the database performance.
+Read query throughput and Write query throughput are used to monitor the database performance.

 Read query throughput is a monitoring metric that ensures your application can access data from your database.